PXAccumulator: To Implement a Custom Accumulator Attribute

 Process Overview

-You will create a custom accumulator attribute to add up the numbers of assigned work orders for each employee during the assignment or completion of work orders.
+You will create a custom accumulator attribute to calculate the numbers of assigned work orders for each employee during the assignment or completion of work orders.

 - The constructor, in which you will specify the update mode for the records

-- The PrepareInsert() method, in which you will define the updating policy for the particular field (the values of this field are added) and specify the restriction for the values of this field
+- The PrepareInsert() method, in which you’ll define the updating policy for the field and specify the restriction for the values of this field

 You will also assign to the DAC the custom accumulator attribute that stores the field to be updated by the accumulator attribute.